-Step 4: If we say no to your fast appeal, your case will automatically go on to the next level of the appeals process.
+Step 4: If we say no to your fast appeal, your case will automatically go on to the appeals, complaints)

-Legal Term The formal name for the independent review organization is the Independent Review Entity .
-It is sometimes called the IRE .
+The formal name for the independent review organization is the Independent Review Entity.
+It is sometimes called the IRE.

 Step-by-Step: Level 2 Alternate appeal Process